fraawlen/cassette/README.md

 Post-Installation
 -----------------

 By default, the library is set to use the font "Monospace" with size 14 because it currently does not ship with its own built-in font.
 But because the windows geometry is dependent on the font, it is recommended to customize your font before anything else.
-Do note, that the font must be mono-spaced since DG has been specifically developed around this class of font.
+Do note, that the font must be mono-spaced since CGUI has been specifically developed around this class of font.
 To set it, create a configuration file `~/.config/dg.conf` and add to it these two lines :

 ```
 core.font_face = "FONT_NAME"